Macadamian/Cordova-BlinkUpSample/README.md

 **Both Platforms**<br>
 Run the `SetApiKey.sh` script with your BlinkUp API key as an argument.
 E.g: `./SetApiKey.sh this_is_my_api_key`.

+Optional: if you are in development, you can run the `SetDeveloperPlanId.sh` script with your developer planId as an argument.
+E.g.: `./SetDeveloperPlanId.sh this_is_my_developer_plan_id`.

 **iOS Instructions**<br>
 Copy the `BlinkUp.embeddedframework` folder to `path/to/Cordova-BlinkUpSample/platforms/ios/CordovaBlinkUpSample/Frameworks` folder.